lambda-snail/azure-function-cpp-test/README.md

 ## Initial Request

-On start, the function host will send the following request to the function:
+On start, the function host will send the following request to the worker/handler:

 ```
 GET / HTTP/1.1
-Host: 127.0.0.1:44877
+Host: 127.0.0.1:XXX
 ```

-I'm not sure yet what is the appropriate way to respond to this, but it seems the host is not unhappy with the current state (echo the request back) since subsequent requests to the function are working.
+I'm not sure yet what is the appropriate way to respond to this, but currently the example is returning an empty OK response and it seems the host is accepting this.

 ## Forwarding Requests

 If we set the flag `enableForwardingHttpRequest` in host.json the function host will send a copy of incoming requests to our function, which can come in handy if we only need http triggers.
 Turning this off adds extra structure to the requests coming from the function host.

-This is not handled here as it would need more preparation than this minimal project, but I may look at this in the future.
+The initial version of this test made use of the `enableForwardingHttpRequest`.
+Note that the route changes when using this setting.

 # References